Chapter 6:

 "I don't need that anymore.
 Wanna know why?" he said.
 "Look at those girls on the cover," he pointed to one of the girls dressed in a frilly lolita dress.
 "I don't need this 'cuz I already got one of these girls right in front of me."

-"What?" she leaned forward, their noses only an inch away from bumping together.
+"What?" she leaned forward, their noses close to bumping each other.
 "Masao...I don't think I have anything like this to wear."

 "Hah, that doesn't matter," he took the magazine from her and threw it behind the couch.

 "Heh, come 'er you silly girl," he laughed.
 He sat up and took her hand, guiding her into his arms.
-He laid back and held her close to him, pressing his head into the crook of her neck and shutting his eyes.
-She was starting to smell more and more like cigarettes the longer she spent with him.
+He held her close, pressing his head into the crook of her neck and shutting his eyes.
+She was starting to smell more like him, and it made him blush.

-She wined, nuzzling her head against him and grabbing at the fabric of his shirt.
+She wined, nuzzling her head against him.
 It wasn't long until she fell asleep.

-"...what am I going to do with you Yoli," he sighed, leaning his head back and falling asleep with her.
+"...what am I going to do with you, Yoli?" he sighed, leaning his head back.

 - - -

-I awakened in a very dark place.
+I awakened in a dark place.
 Everything around me was black, as if the night had swallowed the world itself.
-Naturally I began to panic and attempt to find my way home.
-However, my fingers could not reach any solid objects and my voice could not carry beyond my lips.
+Naturally, I began to panic and attempt to find my way home.
+However, my fingers could not reach any solid objects, and my voice could not carry beyond my lips.
 This darkness had taken humanity with it.
 It was a cold and empty existence.

 "There's no reason to be scared.
 All it takes to find home is a change in perspective," he said with a smile.
 His mouth was also hollow and faded back into his face when he closed his mouth.